 Most of the non-air-conditioned buses also stop at 10pm, but some run all thru the night, a subset of bus numbers/routes.
 However, the buses after midnight come less frequently, typically once or twice an hour, and many of these have no empty seats, though you won't be standing long since there's little traffic late at night.
 Also, you don't need an air conditioned bus at night, as the heat and pollution stop being issues.

-Over the past several years, there have emerged minivans like those pictured above.
+Minivans emerged in large numbers in the late 1990s like those pictured above, to fill in gaps in mass transportation.
 Some routes duplicate the BMTA bus routes more or less, whereas others serve people commuting to and from communities outside Bangkok which are not served by the BMTA buses.
 Some take the expressway.

 These minivans are faster because they fill up quickly and stop picking up passengers when they are full.
 There are 3 or 4 rows of seats in the back (usually 4), each carrying 3 people, plus two more can fit in the front seat.
 If you have long legs, then you may fit only in the front.
 It's a little bit tight but worth it.
 Some of these buses simply wait until they fill up before their leave their origin.
 Others will fill up partially, and after a measured amount of time waiting (they operate in teams of vans) they will depart and then try to pick up riders from the next few stops or all along the way.
 When full, they zip on.
 But if someone gets off, then they start hunting for another rider.

 During rush hour, you usually need to get on at the origin of a van.
 During non-rush hour, you can often wave one down, and it may be half empty.